-The privacy and security of the personal information we maintain is of the utmost importance to Citadel Servicing Corporation d/b/a Acra Lending ("Citadel").
-Although we are unaware of any actual misuse of your information, we are writing to provide you with information regarding a data security incident that may have impacted your personal information.
-We want to provide you with information about the incident, advise you of the services we will be providing to you, and let you know that we continue to take significant measures to protect personal information in our possession.
+The privacy and security of the personal information we maintain is of the utmost importance to C. S. McCrossan, Inc. We are writing to provide you with information regarding a data security incident that may have impacted your personal information.
+We want to provide you with information about the incident, advise you of the services we will be providing to you, and let you know that we continue to take significant measures to protect personal information.